Set up conversion tracking for your website

 - Click: Count conversions when customers click a button or link (such as a "Buy Now" button).
 You'll need to edit the conversion tracking code according to these instructions.

-- At the bottom of the gray box with your tag, select one of the options:
+- At the bottom of the grey box with your tag, select one of the options:

 - Save instructions and tag: Select this option if you'll be installing the conversion tracking tag on your website yourself.